JakeyMarsh1/mental-health-awareness/README.md

 ## 🌟 Introduction

+**Purpose:**
+To educate, support, and guide users with beginner-friendly mental health information in a calm, accessible way.

+**Audience:**
+People new to mental health topics or feeling stressed, looking for gentle guidance and clarity.

-The Mental Health Awareness project is a welcoming, single-page web platform designed to provide accessible, beginner-friendly mental health information.
-The site helps users recognize common mental health issues and discover practical stress management techniques through a supportive, well-organized layout.
+The Mental Health Awareness project is a welcoming, single-page web platform designed to help users recognize common mental health issues and discover practical stress management techniques.
+The site uses Bootstrap to create a clean, calming layout with carefully chosen colors and thoughtful organization.

-Built with HTML, CSS, and Bootstrap, the project emphasizes a clean, calming design with carefully chosen colors and thoughtful organization.
-The site features Bootstrap components including information cards, resource grids, and positive messaging sections to create an encouraging user experience that feels supportive rather than overwhelming.

-**Key objectives of this project:**
+**Key goals of this project:**
+- Use Bootstrap for a clean, welcoming layout
+- Present tips and issues using cards for easy reading
+- Highlight helpful links with styled buttons
+- Share positive affirmations to encourage users
 - Provide accessible mental health information for all knowledge levels
-- Create a non-intimidating, supportive environment for learning
+- Foster a non-intimidating, supportive environment for learning

-- Demonstrate effective Bootstrap implementation for clean, organized design
-- Present stress management tools and resources in a visually appealing format
-- Foster mental health awareness through positive, encouraging content
+Bootstrap components such as information cards, resource grids, and positive messaging sections ensure the user experience is supportive and easy to navigate, making mental health resources approachable for everyone.

 ---